 Southwest is also known for its flyer-friendly policies, such as no ticket change or cancellation fees and the option to bring two free checked bags up to 50 pounds each on every flight.
 That’s better than the luggage policies offered by more expensive airlines.

-Southwest Rapid Rewards is also one of the best and simplest airline loyalty programs out there.
+Southwest Rapid Rewards is one of the best and simplest airline loyalty programs out there.
 Earning and redeeming Rapid Rewards points is extremely easy.
 You never have to worry about blackout dates or award availability.
 Any seat on a Southwest flight that’s for sale is eligible to be booked with Rapid Rewards points.

 Rapid Rewards points never expire, meaning that you should sign up for this program even if you rarely fly with Southwest.
 Not to mention, enrolling in the program is completely free, so there’s no reason not to join.